Endeavour (TV series): Series 8 (2021)

 Series 8 takes place in 1971 and consists of three episodes.

-In 'Striker', Morse solves a case of a Northern Irish footballer being threatened by paramilitaries.
+In "Striker", Morse solves a case of a Northern Irish footballer being threatened by paramilitaries.

-In 'Scherzo', the team investigates the murder of a cab driver near a naturist resort and the seemingly unconnected shooting of a Catholic priest in his confessional.
+In "Scherzo", the team investigates the murder of a cab driver near a naturist resort and the seemingly unconnected shooting of a Catholic priest in his confessional.
 Jim Strange begins a timid courtship of Joan Thursday.

-Finally, in 'Terminus', Sam Thursday goes AWOL in Northern Ireland, causing conflict in the Thursday family.
+Finally, in "Terminus", Sam Thursday goes AWOL in Northern Ireland, causing conflict in the Thursday family.
 Morse finds himself stranded at an abandoned hotel during a snowstorm with a group of bus passengers and no communication with the outside world, dealing with the consequences of a murder spree at the hotel eight years earlier.

-Morse is drinking too much and struggling to cope with the effects of events in Series 7, including the death of Violetta.
+Morse is drinking too much and struggling to cope with the effects of events in Series 7, including Violetta's death.
 He is missing work, and the drinking is beginning to affect his performance.
 His colleagues are aware of the problem and feel the need to handle it carefully.
 Fred Thursday repeats his advice to Morse that "the drink is a good servant but a poor master" and advises him to take leave and get help.

 Series 9 (2023)

-Series 9 was the show’s last.
+Series 9 was the show's last.
 It is set in 1972 and consists of three episodes.
+Story elements and characters link back across the years before Endeavour is left professionally and emotionally adrift.

-In 'Prelude' Endeavour's phased return to Castle Gate kicks off with a homecoming when Sam Thursday returns from a military tour in Northern Ireland.
-Two bodies are discovered in an Oxford Concert Orchestra and a third body is found murdered in an abandoned warehouse.
+In "Prelude", Endeavour's phased return to Castle Gate kicks off with a homecoming when Sam Thursday returns from a military tour in Northern Ireland.
+Two bodies are discovered in an Oxford Concert Orchestra and a third is found in an abandoned warehouse.

-In the penultimate episode, 'Uniform', Endeavour notices a link between the woman's disappearance and her former employer, which demands his attention.
-Meanwhile reports are flooding in of stolen cars and criminal damage caused by a group of undergraduates wreaking havoc.
+In the penultimate episode, "Uniform", Endeavour notices a link between the woman's disappearance and her former employer, which demands his attention.
+Meanwhile, reports are flooding in of stolen cars and criminal damage caused by a group of undergraduates wreaking havoc.

-In the last episode of the prequel, 'Exeunt', Endeavour's last investigation takes him to a series of funerals, DS Strange marries Joan Thursday and transfers to Kidlington, Fred Thursday transfers far away for his family safety and CS Bright looks forward to a well earned retirement.
-Bright informs Morse that it looks likely that Cowley station will be re-opening and suggests that Morse might also consider a transfer to become bagman to DCI McNutt.
-Thus bringing things full circle to the beginning of the original Inspector Morse series.
+In the last episode, "Exeunt", Endeavour's last investigation takes him to a series of funerals, Strange marries Joan Thursday and transfers to Kidlington, a morally compromised Fred Thursday transfers far away and Bright looks forward to retirement.
+Bright informs Morse that it looks likely that Cowley station will reopen and suggests that Morse might also consider a transfer to become bagman to DCI McNutt.